Bihari Lal Fitrat

-Bihari Lal Fitrat was a historian who focused on the history of Mithila.
+Bihari Lal Fitrat was an Indian historian who focused on the history of Mithila.
 His major work was the Aina-i-Tirhut which was written in Urdu and published in 1883.
-The book was important as it was considered the first serious attempt at cataloguing the history of Mithila.
+The book was considered the first serious attempt at cataloguing the history of Mithila.

-Biography

 Bihari Lal Fitrat was born in 1829 into an elite family in Darbhanga.
 He qualified as a lawyer in 1856 and was made an honorary magistrate in 1877.
 He later worked in the court of Raj Darbhanga.
-He was well versed in Maithili, Hindi, Urdu, Persian and Arabic.
+He was versed in Maithili, Hindi, Urdu, Persian and Arabic.

-In his Aina-i-Tirhut, he was very conscious of the distinct history and culture of Mithila and he asserts that:

-His book was one of the pioneering works in recording the history of Mithila.